pfgithub/scpl/docs/actions/getlatestphotos.md

 ### summary

-Gets the most recent photos from the camera roll.
+Gets the most recent photos from the photo library.

 ### usage